ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Migration Center User's Manual.md

 This section will provide guidlines and explanation in regards to the migratable database objects depending on the "build" step.

-Objects in the original database that are not supported by Migration Center must be manually converted by the user.
-From Migration Center 7.11, object creation sentences are recorded in the two files below in the Build phase, so users can refer to these files for conversion.
+Objects in the source database that Migration Center does not migrate automatically must be converted manually by the user.
+Starting with Migration Center 7.11, the CREATE statement of an object is written to the two files below in the Build phase, so users can refer to these files for conversion.

 - SrcDbObj_Create.sql
 - BuildReport4Unsupported.html